Definition of Articles of Incorporation

 - Address of registered office

-- Duration of the corporations: At times some corporations may exist for only a limited period of time and so much time frame should be mentioned, however, if a corporation is operating as a going concern, then it may write ‘perpetual’ in this field
+- Duration of the corporations: At times, some corporations may exist for only a limited period, and so much time frame should be mentioned; however, if a corporation is operating as a going concern, then it may write ‘perpetual’ in this field

-- The purpose for which the corporation has come into existence: For example, if the organization wants to operate in the Real estate sector, it may mention what kinds of activities will it perform, such as buying, leasing, developing, building real estate and so on.
-Most corporations keep this field as broad as possible so that in future if they wish to expand within the given domain, they can easily do so without amending the articles
+- The purpose for which the corporation has come into existence: For example, if the organization wants to operate in the Real estate sector, it may mention what kinds of activities it will perform, such as buying, leasing, developing, building real estate, and so on.
+Most corporations keep this field as broad as possible so that in the future, they can easily do so without amending the articles if they sh to expand within the given domain.

 - Authorized capital information